 Kokolulu Farm and Cancer Retreats Board of Directors

-Karin is a Registered Nurse with 40 years of experience and research in allopathic and complementary and alternative medicines.
+Karin is a Registered Nurse with over 40 years of experience and research in allopathic and complementary and alternative medicines.
 She has a Bachelor of Science in Natural Health, and has experience as an Oncology Nurse as well as Clinical Research Coordinator, and co-author with Dr. Jeanne Achterberg on research of distant intentionality and healing.
 Additionally, Karin is a Cancer Guide/Wellness Coach, Nutrition Consultant, Auricular Acupuncturist certified by the National Acupuncture Association, Reiki Master, Qigong Teacher, and Teacher of Energy Medicine to university med students.

 Delphina Dorrance is directly involved and dedicated to the development of educational, artistic and cultural programs, with a primary focus on the Big Island of Hawaii.
 She applies entrepreneurial skill in the development of childhood education, the teaching and the practice of holistic health and life skills, and the celebration of creative, sustainable, healthy community-minded living.

 Her current non-profit activities include: vice-president and board member of Heartwood Institute, an educational residential holistic healing community in Northern California; board member of Ohana Homeschool Cooperative, a family centered nature and Waldorf-inspired experience for 2-6 year olds in North Kohala, Hawaii; co-founder of Perspectives, an educational enrichment association for North Kohala; and new board member of Kokolulu Farm and Cancer Retreat Center in North Kohala.